Designing an Effective PPE Program

 In Canada, various standards exist and the most recent should be used for guidance in the selection process.
-Two of the more common standards include the Canadian Standards Association (CSA) and the Bureau de normalisation du Quebec (BNQ).
-For example, the CSA Standard Z94.3-07 "Eye and Face Protectors” outlines types of eye protectors recommended for particular work hazards.
-It classifies eye protection according to the hazard.
-It allows the wide variety of PPE on the market to be slotted into various categories.
-A review of the plant survey and these categories will help in the choice of the proper eye protection for each specific job hazard.
+For example, the CSA Standard Z94.3-15 “Eye and Face Protectors” outlines types of eye wear protectors recommended for particular work hazards.
+The OSH Answers on eye and face protection has more information on this topic.

 When the selection has been made, the “fitting” component should be put in place.
 The key is to fit each worker with PPE on an individual basis.
 At the time of fitting, show each worker how to wear and maintain PPE properly.

-When safety glasses sit halfway down the nose, protection from the hazard of flying particles is reduced, sometimes to the point where no protection is given.
+Eye wear should cover from the eyebrow to the cheekbone, and across from the nose to the boney area on the outside of the face and eyes.
+When eye wear/glasses sit halfway down the nose, protection from the hazard of flying particles is reduced, sometimes to the point where no protection is given.
 The calculated degree of protection will not be achieved in practice unless the PPE is worn properly at all times when the worker is at risk.

 Without proper maintenance, the effectiveness of PPE cannot be assured.
 Maintenance should include inspection, care, cleaning, repair, and proper storage.

 Probably the most important part of maintenance is the need for continuing inspection of the PPE.
 If carefully performed, inspections will identify damaged or malfunctioning PPE before it is used.
-PPE that is not performing up to manufacturers specifications, such as safety glasses with scratched lenses that have lost their ability to withstand impact should be discarded.
+PPE that is not performing up to manufacturers specifications, such as eye wear with scratched lenses that have lost their ability to withstand impact should be discarded.

-Procedures should be set up to enable workers to obtain replacement parts for damaged PPE, and to keep it clean.
-Respiratory protection devices require an elaborate program of repair, cleaning, storage and periodic testing.
+Procedures should be set up to allow workers to get new PPE or replacement parts for damaged PPE, and help them to keep the PPE clean.
+For example, respiratory protection devices require a program of repair, cleaning, storage and periodic testing.

-No program can be complete without training to ensure the optimum use of PPE.
-Training should cover how to fit and wear PPE, how to adjust it for maximum protection, and how to care for it.
+No program can be complete without education and training to make sure PPE is used effectively.
+Education and training should cover why it is important, how to fit and wear PPE, how to adjust it for maximum protection, and how to care for it.

-Training can be done on an individual basis or in group meetings.
-Training programs should emphasize the major goals of the program and reinforce the fact that engineering controls have been considered as the primary prevention strategy.
+Emphasize the major goals of the program and reinforce the fact that engineering controls have been considered as the primary prevention strategy.
 It is not good enough to tell someone to wear a respirator just because management and/or legislation requires it.
-If the respirator is intended to prevent lung disorders, the workers should be informed of the hazards.
+If the respirator is intended to prevent lung disorders, the workers must be informed of the hazards.

-Workers and their supervisors will require training in when, where, why, and how to use the equipment to achieve the necessary level of protection.
-The workers to be trained include those who are exposed on a regular basis and others who might be exposed on an occasional basis, for example, in emergencies or when temporary work is performed in dangerous areas.
-The training needs and methods for all these workers are essentially the same.
+Workers and their supervisors will require education and training in when, where, why, and how to use the equipment to achieve the necessary level of protection.
+Include workers who are exposed on a regular basis as well as others who might be exposed on an occasional basis, for example, in emergencies or when temporary work is performed in dangerous areas.

-Once the program is under way there will be a continuing need for involvement from management, safety and medical personnel, supervisory personnel, the health and safety committee, individual workers, and even the suppliers of the chosen PPE.
+Once the program is under way there will be a continuing need for involvement from management, safety and medical personnel, supervisors, the health and safety committee, individual workers, and even the suppliers of the chosen PPE.